thottiamrp/modernweb-2019dec9/Labs/ch10-jQuerySelectors/README.md

 	```
 1. Refresh your browser and note that the paragraphs are bold.

 1. Add a table to your html with a row for headers for `artist` and `genre` and 3 data rows.
+Two rows should have the same genre.

 	```html
 	<table><tr><th>Artist</th><th>Genre</th></tr>
 			<tr><td>Stevie Wonder</th><th>Soul</th></tr>...